Ep. #621: Bill Barr, Andrew Sullivan, Rep. Nancy Mace

 parents are putting this on social media too, and that puts that pressure on that child and doesn't make it any easier.

 And the Biden administration is no enemies whatsoever to the left ever.
+Right.

-We will never say anything but this is essential, obvious, and we should transfer it
+We will never say anything but this is essential, obvious, and we should transfer

+as soon as possible.
 And it's just, I don't even think Biden is that behind this, but he's certainly controlled by people who are.

 Well, medical schools are behind this, actually.

-You've read stories about
+You've read stories about it.
+That's the problem with this.

-And this is coming from the we're the science people, right?
+And this is coming from the, we're the science people.
+Right.

 Not science.

+All right.
 Thank you very much.

 You were both great, but it's time for New Rules.
+First New Rules and Decision.

-New Rule, America owes a debt to whoever designed this sculpture of Martin and Coretta Scott King and their powerful, muscular, dismembered arms.
+New New Rule, America owes a debt to whoever designed this sculpture of Martin and Coretta Scott King and their powerful, muscular, dismembered arms.

 Finally, a statue we all want to tear down.

+At least I think those are arms.
 It looks suspiciously like the real-time award for having your head up your ass.

 And if you don't,

+this is a real one we had.
 I'm telling you, we used to give this award

-the head up your ass award.
+the head up your ass award, so

-So I think they ripped us off.
+I think they ripped us off.

-All right, new rule, now that there's such a thing as human composting, where instead of being buried or cremated, you have your body processed into nutrient-rich soil that can be used as garden fertilizer, sign me up.
+All right, new rule: now that there's such a thing as human composting, where instead of being buried or cremated, you have your body processed into nutrient-rich soil that can be used as garden fertilizer, sign me up.

 When I'm gone and one of my friends says, I miss Bill, I want someone to say, I grew this weed with him.
+You're smoking him right now.

 New Roll, someone must tell the Tennessee cop who had sex with six fellow officers, fuck the police is just a song.

-police forest when a cop pats you down and then says, now you do me.
+You know your city has a horny police forest when a cop pats you down and then says, now you do me.

 Please, Leo didn't swim away from Kate because there wasn't room on the door.
+He swam away because she turned 23.

-And finally, new rule, well, not a rule, but a big thank you for all the birthday wishes today from everybody out there.
+And finally, new rule: well, not a rule, but a big thank you for all the birthday wishes today from everybody out there.
+I really appreciate it.

 But